dannyhx/artisynth_core/README.md

 ## Coding Settings

-I recommend using plugin which allows you to cut/copy/paste lines of code much like in Visual Studio Code.
+I recommend using an Eclipse plugin that allows you to cut/copy/paste lines of code much like in Visual Studio Code.
 [https://code.google.com/archive/p/copycutcurrentline/](https://code.google.com/archive/p/copycutcurrentline/)